Pluglug/pie-menu-editor-fork/README.md

 ---

+## Acknowledgment
+This project is a fork of the original Pie Menu Editor created by [roaoao].
+We deeply respect roaoao's contributions and acknowledge their expertise in creating such a versatile tool.
+The original copyrights remain with roaoao, and this repository is maintained in accordance with the terms of the GPL license.

+---

 ## Repository Goals
-- **Maintain compatibility with new Blender versions**
+- **Maintain Blender Version Compatibility**
-  Ensure PME continues to function seamlessly with the latest updates to Blender.
+  Ensure PME continues to function seamlessly with the latest Blender updates.
-- **Fix reported bugs and improve stability**
+- **Enhance Stability**
   Address community-reported issues to provide a more reliable experience.
-- **Implement highly requested features**
+- **Implement Community Features**
-  Add new functionalities that enhance PME based on user feedback.
+  Add new functionalities based on user feedback while maintaining PME's core design.

 ---

 ## Project Guidelines
-- **Collaborative Maintenance**:
+- **Collaborative Development**:
-  Foster a collaborative environment for PME users and contributors to share ideas and improvements.
+  Foster an open environment for PME users and contributors to share improvements.
-- **Respect for Original Licensing**:
+- **License Compliance**:
-  Require all users to have a legitimate license purchased from roaoao to use PME.
+  Users must have a legitimate license purchased from roaoao to use PME.
-- **Enhancements in Line with Original Intentions**:
-  Make improvements while preserving the original design philosophy and functionality of PME.
+- **Design Philosophy**:
+  Maintain PME's original design principles while implementing improvements.

 ---